DorukTaneli/linux-shell/README.md

 ### Description

-We implemented an interactive linux shell that can exucute common UNIX commands and some custom commands.
+We implemented an interactive linux shell that can execute common UNIX commands and some custom commands.

 The shell supports background execution of commands with an ampersand (&) at the end of the commandline.